pmcdowell-okta/hackey-golang-build/readme.md

 1. Put everything you want to include in your package in the html directory
 2. use `make build` to build you executable

-Make uses go-bindata to basically zip everything up, and creates a package in the `src/localhtml` directory.
+Make uses go-bindata-assetfs to basically zips everything up, and creates a package in the `src/localhtml` directory.

 Then it uses: